Ramsar Convention: The Scientific and Technical Review Panel

 The Scientific and Technical Review Panel (STRP) provides scientific and technical guidance to the Conference of Contracting Parties, the Standing Committee, and the Ramsar Secretariat.
+In 2025 the chair of the STRP presented the panels' report, Global Wetland Outlook 2025, to the UN.

 The Secretariat

 The Secretariat carries out the day-to-day coordination of the convention's activities.
 It is based at the headquarters of the International Union for Conservation of Nature (IUCN) in Gland, Switzerland.

 The implementation of the Ramsar Convention is a continuing partnership between the Conference of Contracting Parties, the Standing Committee, and the Secretariat, with the advice of the subsidiary expert body, the Scientific and Technical Review Panel (STRP), and the support of the international organization partners (IOPs).

-Dr Musonda Mumba is the seventh secretary general of the Ramsar Convention on Wetlands.
+Musonda Mumba is the seventh secretary general of the Ramsar Convention on Wetlands.

 World Wetlands Day

-February 2 is World Wetlands Day, marking the convention's adoption on 2 February 1971.
+2 February is World Wetlands Day, marking the convention's adoption on 2 February 1971.
 Established to raise awareness about the value of wetlands for humanity and the planet, WWD was celebrated for the first time in 1997, and has grown since then.
 In 2015 World Wetlands Day was celebrated in 59 countries.

 History

-The convention was co-founded by Eskandar Firouz (former environment minister of Iran), Luc Hoffmann of Tour du Valat research station in the Camargue in France, and Geoffrey Matthews of the Wildfowl & Wetlands Trust at Slimbridge in the late 1960s.
+The convention was co-founded by Eskandar Firouz (former environment minister of Iran), Luc Hoffmann of Tour du Valat research station in the Camargue in France, and Geoffrey Matthews of the Wildfowl & Wetlands Trust at Slimbridge, England in the late 1960s.
 The conference, which adopted the terms of the agreement, was held in the Iranian Caspian Sea resort of Ramsar on 2 February 1971.
 The convention turned 50 in 2021.

-Implementation
+Deficiencies in the treaty and its implementation

 Despite its quasi-universal application, the domestic response to this treaty is often half-hearted and inadequate.
-By way of example, Germany joined the Convention in 1976 and has, "to date, failed to give effect to the Ramsar Convention in the manner set out by the constitution of Germany."
+By way of example, Germany joined the Convention in 1976 and has, "[as of 2022], failed to give effect to the Ramsar Convention in the manner set out by the constitution of Germany."
+As of 2025 Turkey does not always publish its wetland management plans, for example the Kızılırmak Delta has a plan but it is not published.